 Rates start from around $340 per room for a standard room and $690 for interconnecting family rooms.

-*NOTE - Daydream Island is currently closed and set to reopen in in early 2019.
+*NOTE - Daydream Island reopened in May 2019.
 Find out what to expect here.*

 6. Merimbula Beach NRMA Holiday Park, NSW

 Merimbula Beach Holiday Park is situated south of Canberra.
 There are direct flights here from Sydney or else it’s about a 6-hour drive.

 This economical resort offers an action-packed kids club.
 Kids club activities include outdoor activities including Rockpool Activity, Tug of War, Sand Sculpting, Facepainting, Board Games, Drawing, Magic Show, Arts and Craft, Table tennis, air hockey and Tennis.